Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.

-- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Jayson Tatum vs. the Heat